 In July 2021, CHFA launched a Pilot Program using several of its existing servicers.
 Participating servicers performed outreach to their CT portfolio and provided application intake services.
-The application period will end on September 13, 2021, after which, CHFA staff will perform quality control reviews on the application packages for completeness and program eligibility.
+The application period ends in early Fall, after which, CHFA staff will perform quality control reviews on the application packages for completeness and program eligibility.
 Applicants may be awarded a grant of up to \$20,000 for mortgage arrearages, to include deferred or forborne amounts.
 The Pilot Program initially limited household income to 80% AMI and the AMI was revised to include up to 100% AMI.
 Funding was prioritized based on urgent need and AMI, among other factors.
-CHFA anticipates having the Pilot awards distributed by the end of October 2021.
+CHFA anticipates having the Pilot awards distributed by late Fall.